Follow This Church Live Streaming Camera and Video Production Guide for Your Next SermonAlex Maxwell

 Microphones range from $110 to $320 CAD.
 The CAD Audio ICM417 is the most budget-conscscious option, but your sound will reach farther in open spaces with a microphone like the Senheiser e865.

 There’s also lighting to consider.
 Make sure that the natural light filtering through your windows doesn’t interfere with the camera.
-Test out your recordings to see how natural or artifical lighting affects your video quality as well.
+Test out your recordings to see how natural or artificial lighting affects your video quality as well.

 It’s always worth testing your live streaming equipment and presentation before going live, or else unexpected technical difficulties could set back the sermon by 5-20 minutes.
 Every minute lost can cost viewers.